mzawadzki0/rftop/README.md

 cd rftop
 chmod u+x rftop
 ```
-...and symlink the file to one of the direcories in PATH.
+...and symlink or move the file to one of the direcories in PATH.

 # Usage